Allegations about secret wait lists and delays for veterans seeking care at VA facilities around the country have begun to reverberate in Washington.

 The controversy stemmed from a variety of reports about lengthy delays that may have contributed to veterans’ deaths, compounded by allegations of efforts to cover up the delays at several VA facilities, including one in Phoenix.

-First, she said "veterans' benefits" -- which include disability payments, pensions, survivor benefits and programs like the G.I.
+First, vanden Heuvel said "veterans' benefits" -- which include disability payments, pensions, survivor benefits and programs like the G.I.
 Bill and vocational rehabilitation.
 Those programs are considered "mandatory spending," which means they’re paid by a statutory formula and are not subject to annual budgetary tinkering by Congress.

 What vanden Heuvel meant to refer to -- based on what she told us and the context of her comments -- was spending for the VA health system.
 Health system spending is considered "discretionary" spending and under the purview of Congress.

 But Congress hasn’t "cut" or "slashed funding to the VA health care system.
-This VA budget summary sheet shows that, far from being "slashed," discretionary spending on the VA has risen each year over the last decade.
+Far from being "slashed," discretionary spending at the VA has risen each year over the last decade.
 In fact, on Obama’s watch, the VA’s discretionary budget has risen from $47.8 billion in 2009 to $63.4 in 2014 -- a one-third increase over five years.